How do you know it will be okay?

 The scene is epic, an edge-of-your-seat thriller…for a 5-year-old.

 Let me paint the picture for you if you’ve never seen Finding Nemo.
-(Or possibly only once and not 100 times like I have)
+(Or possibly only once and not 100 times like I have with my kids.)

 Dory and Marlin are in the mouth of a whale, after Dory spoke a little whalenese (yes, that’s a word) (no, it’s really not, but I like to keep you on your toes) to a whale for help, they end up sucked into its mouth.
 Anyway, they’re holding on for dear life to the tongue of the whale as it’s lifting it up to swallow.

 Dory hears the whale give her the ok to go because remember, she speaks whalenese.
 So, she let’s go.

 Marlin panics and grabs hold of Dory with one fin and the whales’ tongue with the other.

 “It’s time to let go, everything is going to be alright,” declares Dory.

 Marlin shouts in reply, eyes wide, “How do you know?”
 “How do you know something bad isn’t going to happen?”

 “I don’t,” Dory says with a shake of her little fishy head.